dataspecer/ds-wdoi/source/README.md

   - In terms of modeling it means, that our "new" association property used on an instance of our "new" class can point to any class from the ammased range of the property.
 Or looking at our "new" property domains, denotes that each class from the domain classes can use the property.
   - Each of the extracted domains/ranges we enrich with the Wikidata property constraints information.
 - We also assume inheritance in the subclass of hierarchy - meaning properties of ancestors can be used in their subclasses.
-    - This was implemented since many classes do not have any instances, thus are not domain of any property.
+    - This was implemented since many classes do not have any instances, thus are not a domain of any property.
 - Each association property has always defined a range if it has defined a domain.
 - Associations are oriented edges.